Anna Bligh: Premier

 Bligh had long been touted as a likely successor to the long-running Premier Peter Beattie, and he publicly endorsed her as his replacement when he announced his retirement from politics on 10 September 2007.

 She was subsequently nominated unopposed by the Labor caucus in a deal that saw Paul Lucas from the Right faction succeed her as Deputy Premier.
 She became the leader of the Labor Party on 12 September.
 After Beattie formally resigned on 13 September 2007, Bligh was sworn in by the then Governor Quentin Bryce.
 Bligh led Labor to victory in the 2009 state election.
 Bligh lost eight seats from the large majority she'd inherited from Beattie, and also suffered an eight-percent swing on the two-party vote.
 Nonetheless, due largely to taking 34 out of 40 seats in Brisbane, Labor still won 51 seats out of 89, enough for a comfortable majority.
-The election marked the Queensland ALP's eighth consecutive election win; the party has been in government for all but two years since 1989.
+The election marked the Queensland ALP's eighth consecutive election win; the party had been in government for all but two years since 1989.

 In winning the election, Bligh became Australia's first popularly elected female premier.
 The two previous female premiers, Carmen Lawrence (Western Australia 1990–93) and Joan Kirner (Victoria 1990–92), became premiers following the resignation of male premiers (as Bligh did), but both were defeated at the following respective state elections.
 However, Bligh is not Australia's first popularly elected female head of government.
 Rosemary Follett and Kate Carnell were both popularly elected as Chief Minister of the Australian Capital Territory, and Clare Martin was elected as Chief Minister of the Northern Territory.

 In 2009, Bligh was elected to the three person presidential team of the Australian Labor Party, to serve until July 2012.
 She served as National President of the Australian Labor Party for the 2010–11 financial year.

-Queensland Floods
+Queensland floods

-Anna Bligh's leadership came to national and international attention in 2011 as she led the response and recovery effort to devastating natural disasters - a series of catastrophic floods across 78% of Queensland, including Brisbane - followed by a category 5 cyclone.
+Bligh's leadership came to national attention in 2011 as she led the response and recovery effort to devastating natural disasters – a series of catastrophic floods across 78% of Queensland, including Brisbane – followed by a category 5 cyclone.

 In an emotion-charged speech during a media conference at the height of the crisis, Bligh rallied the state, declaring, "We are Queenslanders.
 We're the people that they breed tough, north of the border."

 Bligh led a major reconstruction program, including a legislated Reconstruction Authority administering a $6bn rebuilding budget.

-Economic Reform
+Economic reform

 As Treasurer and Premier, Bligh held responsibility for a state budget of almost $50 billion.
 Her reforms include: